pdimens/harpy/Modules/impute.md

 - a tab-delimited parameter file
 - a variant call format file (`.vcf`, `.vcf.gz`, `.bcf`)
 - sequence alignments, in `.bam` format
+==- :icon-codescan: Curation of input VCF file
+STITCH needs the input VCF to meet specific criteria:
+1. Biallelic SNPs only
+2. VCF is sorted by position
+3. No duplicate positions
+4. No duplicate sample names

+Harpy will automatically extract biallelic SNPs and sort the input VCF file (1 and 2), but it will not do any further assessments for your input VCF file regarding duplicate sample names or positions.
+Please curate your input VCF to meet criteria 3 and 4 prior to running the `impute` module.
 ===

 After variants have been called, you may want to impute missing genotypes to get the